Characters of Holby City: Kylie Maddon

 Amy Murphy portrays Kylie Maddon, who appears from the show's twenty-second series.
 The character and Murphy's casting was announced on 3 February 2021, and Murphy's agency later confirmed that she had joined the show's regular cast.
 The character is billed as a "warm, vibrant and charming" staff nurse on the AAU.
 She is characterised as a positive person to have on the ward as she always tries to make people feel better with her "bubbly" personality.
-Underneath her strength, Kyle is deeply insecure and it upsets her that she does not have a romantic partner.
+Underneath her strength, Kylie is deeply insecure and it upsets her that she does not have a romantic partner.
 Kylie's introduction sees her face prejudice from her male colleagues as they doubt she will last on the busy ward.
 This annoys Kylie and she "rises to the challenge", settling into the ward quickly.

 Antoine Malick

 Jimmy Akingbola plays surgical registrar Antoine Malick.
 Akingbola had previously appeared in Holby City as a guest star, and impressed the producers to the extent that he was cast in a permanent role.
 Executive producer Belinda Campbell described Malick as "a complex character who completely divides opinion amongst his Holby colleagues", explaining: "He absolutely refuses to play the political game and his bedside manner leaves a lot to be desired.
 However, there is no doubt he excels at his job and what would overwhelm other medics is like nectar to Malick."
 Akingbola deemed his character "an alpha male who doesn't suffer fools gladly".
 He explained that Malick aims to become a consultant, but has been held back from promotion due to his inability to engage in hospital politics.
 Akingbola stated that Malick has "a lot of dark layers", but will become calmer as the series goes on.